-ADMISSIONS POLICY 2025 - 2026
+ADMISSIONS POLICY for the NURSERY 2025-2026

-St. Mary's Catholic Infant School is an Infant Academy within St Mary's Catholic Primary Schools Trust, a Multi Academy Trust within the Diocese of Southwark.
+St. Mary's Catholic Infant School is an Infant Academy Within St Mary's Catholic Primary Schools Trust, a Multi Academy Trust within the Diocese of Southwark.
 It is in the trusteeship of the Diocese.
 The school is conducted by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government, and seeks at all times to be a witness to Jesus Christ.

 As a Catholic school, we aim to provide a Catholic education for all our pupils.
-Catholic doctrine and practice permeates every aspect of the school's activity.
+At a Catholic school, Catholic doctrine and practice permeates every aspect of the school's activity.
 It is essential that the Catholic character of the school's education is fully supported by all families in the school.
+The Nursery Class exists primarily to serve the Catholic community.
+However, the Governing Body welcomes applications, subject to the availability of places, from those of other faiths who support the religious ethos of the Nursery.